 ~Each Course is 3 Graduate Hours~

-All Fall courses on Zoom
+All Summer courses on Zoom

 We offer a variety graduate workshops throughout Northeastern Ohio.
 Each workshop is three semester graduate credits through Muskingum University.
 We have been facilitating workshops for teacher re-certification for over 25 years.